Representation varieties of twisted Hopf links: The -representation variety of the twisted Hopf link

-The rationale behind a Jordan type is that it codifies the block structure of a Jordan matrix.
-Indeed, $\sigma$ identifies the multiplicities of the eigenvalues and $\kappa$ determines the structure of the Jordan blocks for each eigenvalue.
-In fact, given a type $\xi$ of rank $r$, let us denote by $\cA_\xi$ the collection of Jordan matrices of $\SL_{r}(\CC)$ whose block structure is $\xi$.
-We also introduce the terminology of generalized Jordan matrix, as a lower triangular matrix whose diagonal entries are all equal, and the second diagonal has all entries not zero.
+Given a type $\xi$ of rank $r$, let us denote by $\cA_\xi$ the collection of Jordan matrices (with 1's as off-diagonal elements according to the total orders given by $\kappa$) of $\SL_{r}(\CC)$ whose block structure is $\xi$.
+If we allow any non-zero off-diagonal element in the entries determined by $\kappa$, we will refer to these matrices as generalized Jordan matrices.
 The space of generalized Jordan matrices will be denoted $\cA^g_\xi$.
 We also consider $\tilde{\cA}_{\xi} = \SL_{r}(\CC) \cdot \cA_\xi$, where the action is by conjugation.
 If we pick a collection $\xi_1, \ldots, \xi_N$ of non-equivalent representatives of all the types of rank $r$, we get a decomposition

 Given a type $\xi=(\sigma,\kappa)$, we have a group $S_\xi< S_\sigma$.
 This is the group of permutations of $\sigma=(\upsilon_1,\ldots, \upsilon_s)$ that permute blocks $\upsilon_i$ whose decompositions $\tau_i$ are equivalent (of the same number of sets and of the same sizes).
 The group $S_\xi$ acts on $\cA_\xi$ as follows: let $\varphi \in S_\xi$ and $A\in \cA_\xi$.
 So $\varphi$ is a permutation of the blocks $\upsilon_i$ of $\sigma$, that is, of the eigenvalues $\lambda_i$.
 For such eigenvalues, the Jordan forms match exactly since the corresponding decompositions $\tau_i$ are equivalent, therefore the matrix $A'$ with the eigenvalues $\lambda_{\varphi(i)}$ lies in $\cA_\xi$ as well.
 Moreover, as this is given by a change of the basis by permutation of the vectors, there is a matrix $P_\varphi$ such that $A'=P_\varphi^{-1}AP_\varphi$.
 This $P_\varphi$ is well defined in $\PGL_r(\CC)/\Stab(A)$ (quotient by action on the left).
 The action on $\PGL_r(\CC)/\Stab(A)$ is by product of $P_\varphi$ on the right.